 The obvious answer is to avoid all of these questions.
 The claimant’s counsel should write a letter to the employer’s counsel setting out the claimant’s intention to name Dr. Smith as the ATP.
 It takes all of the guesswork out and avoids unnecessary litigation.

-If your claim has been controverted and you are attempting to get medical treatment, please contact an attorney with the Ramos Law Firm.
+If your claim has been controverted and you are attempting to get medical treatment, please contact an attorney with Ramos & Law.
 We are here to help Georgia’s injured workers.